alexch/codelikethis/public/projects/tic_tac_toe_www.md

 **When** the user selects a cell that is not empty

-**Then** the game says "Impossible!
-That cell is already full." and does not put an X or O in the cell
+**Then** the game says "Please select an empty cell." and does not put an X or O in the cell

 **And** the current player does not change